3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 **Note**

 This version of the 3MF Volumetric Extension is a pre-release version.
-Consumers and producers can implement this version and use it, however, future version of this sepcification, in particular the "Published" version, might not be backwards compatible to this version.
+Consumers and producers can implement this version and use it, however, future version of this specification, in particular the "Published" version, might not be backwards compatible to this version.

 ## Table of Contents